#

 Published At

-The timestamp of when a product was made available in your Shopify store, used when sorting products by "Newest" on Search and Collection pages.
+The timestamp of when a product was made available in your Shopify store, used when sorting products by Newest on search and collection pages.

 attributes.published_at